markmi/acpphint/README.md

 (no earlier, no later), despite OpenBSD-vintage-ISC licensed source in `other_src_used/` also being built and linked in.
 ##### Changelog . . .
+###### [0.1.34] 2023-May-11         . . .
+2023-???-?? (final)
+Additions
+- Add makefile.*'s and such for looking at time measurement for full-feature, nolse, nolse and norcpc, norcpc, and CA72 style code (kernel/world/etc.).
+Add a acpphint_example_data/WDK23_cpp_clockinfo_examples/ with the example cpp_clockinfo outputs.

+- Note: Later 0.1.33 may get more reworking/replacement from
+  picking a specific combination to primarily target.

+Changes
+- Update CA78Cnolse examples based on the UFS context that now normally is based on +nolse for the context (kernel, world) and the banchmark.

+- Update the cpp_clockinfo code to have better output for the comparison's I was doing.

+- Adjust acpphint_src/makefile.common_part for doing some
+  just cpp_clockinfo activity rather than the full benchmarking.

+- Remove materials that mixed kernels vs. world that had distinct compiling configurations: avoid dealing with the volume of stuff tied to the combinatorics.

+- Remove existing g++ examples as I disocvered that the kernel+world configuration measured was far from optimal for the FreeBSD activity (buildorld, buildkernel, building ports).
+Have the makefile.* 's for g++ use be just for CA72 and CA78Cnolse (+nolse use).
+My normal environment is bsaed on +nolse now.

 ###### [0.1.33] 2023-May-03         . . .
 2023-???-?? (final)
 Additions
 - Start to add Windows Dev Kit 2023 based examples (WDK23